 If you’re looking for a great way to enjoy the Smoky Mountains on your next visit, consider adding the Rainbow Falls trail to your next trip!

-With over 100 waterfall hikes to choose from, narrowing down what east coast hike to tackle in GSMNP is quite the challenge.
 However, at a towering 80 feet tall, Rainbow Falls holds the distinction as the tallest single-drop waterfall in the Smokies (Ramsey Cascades is the tallest overall) and makes an indisputably excellent choice.

 Located near Gatlinburg, Rainbow Falls is a popular, moderately-rated trail that can fit into most itineraries for travelers looking for a beautiful day hiking in Great Smoky Mountains National Park.